lattice/quda/doc/mg-tuning-study.md

    vs standard CG-based refresh.
 Use the per-chunk secs_per_traj telemetry already in the therm logs.

+## Autotuning hygiene (mandatory)

+Kernel autotuning contaminates wall-clock: every candidate (new blocking, level count, or precision) instantiates kernels with new tune keys, and their first execution runs the tuner's launch-parameter sweep inside the measured region.
+Discard tuning runs from selection:

+1. Per candidate, run one full UNTIMED warm-up pass of the complete solve mix (setup + all RHS + one trajectory) to populate the tunecache, then run the TIMED passes.
+2. Use a single persistent QUDA_RESOURCE_PATH for the whole study so repeats and later stages hit a warm cache; never delete it mid-study.
+3. Validate each timed pass: grep the log for tuning activity ("Tuned block=" lines); any hit voids that timing and the pass is rerun.
+4. Report timings as the median of 3 timed passes per candidate (spread doubles as the contention/noise estimate).

 ## Design

 Not a full grid — staged sweeps with the best of each stage carried